 NOTE – A reference picture contains samples that may be used for inter prediction in the decoding process of subsequent pictures in decoding order.

-reference picture list: A list of reference pictures that is used for inter prediction of a P or B slice.
+reference picture list: A list of reference pictures that is used for inter prediction of a P or B tile group.

-NOTE – For the decoding process of a P slice, there is one reference picture list – reference picture list 0.
-For the decoding process of a B slice, there are two reference picture lists – reference picture list 0 and reference picture list 1.
+NOTE – For the decoding process of a P tile group, there is one reference picture list – reference picture list 0.
+For the decoding process of a B tile group, there are two reference picture lists – reference picture list 0 and reference picture list 1.

-reference picture list 0: The reference picture list used for inter prediction of a P or the first reference picture list used for inter prediction of a B slice.
+reference picture list 0: The reference picture list used for inter prediction of a P or the first reference picture list used for inter prediction of a B tile group.

-reference picture list 1: The second reference picture list used for inter prediction of a B slice.
+reference picture list 1: The second reference picture list used for inter prediction of a B tile group.

 reserved: A term that may be used to specify that some values of a particular syntax element are for future use by ITU-T | ISO/IEC and shall not be used in bitstreams conforming to this version of this Specification, but may be used in bitstreams conforming to future extensions of this Specification by ITU-T | ISO/IEC.